How to Fire Pottery Without a Kiln

 Raku firing is a classic pottery firing method, known for producing beautiful pieces, but it can be a bit tricky and demands a lot of space.

-This process starts with a preliminary bisque or biscuit firing.
 What makes Raku firing distinctive is the need for a generous pit area to create the high temperatures required to finish the pottery.
 It's a unique technique, admired for its artistic flair and a bit of unpredictability.

 How Does Raku Firing Work?